516 ARTS ALBUQUERQUE NEW MEXICO: SPECIES IN PERIL ALONG THE RIO GRANDE

 BIOTA hopes to instill empathy and action to protect the invisible world of microbial species in peril while raising awareness to the fascinating new science and technology that allows us to finally ’see’ them and understand the important role they play.

 Medium: projection, copolyester, fiber optics, galvanized metal, microalgae

-Cristina Vesbach, Museum of Southwestern Biology, DNA sequencing Mr. DNA, DNA Sequencing Luke Spangenburg, Santa Fe Community College Trade and Technology Center, algae samples Shannon Romeling/Amigos Bravos, advisor Rich Schrader/River Source, advisor Katie Bryant, Upward Bound Math & Science, advisor Taos Land Trust staff, advisors Screen Solutions International, Sponsor/advisor Cisneros Sheet Metal, Sponsor/advisor Viola Arduini, Advisor CERN Data Center, copolyester fiber optic form development, Fluidic Data
+Marcel Schwittlick, artist/coder for data visualization Mariel Campbell, Museum of Southwestern Biology Mr. DNA, DNA Sequencing Elhanan Borenstein, Associate Professor of Genome Sciences, University of Washington Luke Spangenburg, Santa Fe Community College Trade and Technology Center, algae samples Shannon Romeling/Amigos Bravos, advisor Rich Schrader/River Source, advisor Katie Bryant, Upward Bound Math & Science, advisor Taos Land Trust staff, advisors Screen Solutions International, Sponsor/advisor Cisneros Sheet Metal, Sponsor/advisor Glasco, Sponsor/advisor Viola Arduini, Advisor CERN Data Center, copolyester fiber optic form development, Fluidic Data